MaintenanceEdit this page

 - Tests: Tests that increase the code coverage can be added.

-Anything not explicitly listed above should be done on the next minor or major version instead (aka the master branch).
+Anything not explicitly listed above should be done on the next minor or major version instead.
 For instance, the following changes are never accepted in a patch version:

 - New features;